 Installation

 RCL is written in Rust and builds with Cargo.
-RCL is easy to build from source, but you can also use one of the options below that automate the process.
+RCL has few dependencies, so it’s quick and easy to build from source, but you can also use the prebuilt binaries, or use the Nix flake.

 From source